Q: Can we manage the shipping schedule linked with the results of production scheduling?

 1) Input unofficial orders.

 Input monthly unofficial orders (volume shipped during one month) and automatically converts to a daily unofficial orders list based on the calendar.
-It can input the daily unofficial orders directly.
+It can input the daily unofficial orders directly.2) From the unofficial orders the Advanced Planning and Scheduling System creates manufacture orders for manufactured products and does theory of constraints scheduling.

 At this time it also performs simultaneous calculations for amount of parts and raw materials required.

 Those results are then checked against unofficial data as to whether capabilities are sufficient for each process.
 If that capability is insufficient then such measures are taken as increasing the number of personnel.
-Issuing of orders is conducted at the same time and production input starts in line with the production instructions prepared before the definite orders come in.
+Issuing of orders is conducted at the same time and production input starts in line with the production instructions prepared before the definite orders come in.3) As shipment draws near input the confirmed orders.
+Daily confirmed orders replace the unofficial orders.

 When orders increase the production schedule automatically changes so that shipping will be correct.
 If the result says that shipping cannot take place an alarm sounds.
 If the orders decrease there is no problem for shipping.
 When the orders do decrease the Advanced Planning and Scheduling System determines that there is no need to rush production and it changes the production schedule.